SAEONData/Open-Data-Platform/develop/README.md

     pip install -e .[api,ui,test]

 ## Environment configuration
-Switch to the `develop` subdirectory and create a `.env` file by copying the adjacent `.env.example` and updating any values as needed.
+Switch to the `develop` subdirectory and create a `.env` and a `docker-compose.yml` by copying the adjacent `*.example` files, and customizing as needed to suit your environment.

 ## ODP database